MUŻA: National collection prior to 1974

 Its collection had previously formed part of the National Museum at Auberge de Provence.
 Following the split, the museum at the auberge was left with archaeological artifacts, and it was renamed the National Museum of Archaeology.
 The museum was managed by Heritage Malta.

 National Museum of Fine Arts (1974–2016)

 The National Museum of Fine Arts, at the Admiralty House, was inaugurated by Minister of Education and Culture Agatha Barbara on 7 May 1974.

 In 2013, plans began to be made to move the museum from Admiralty House to Auberge d'Italie.
 In September 2014, it was announced that the move will occur and the new museum would be called MUŻA (from the Maltese acronym Mużew Nazzjonali tal-Arti).
 The museum at Admiralty House closed down on 2 October 2016, and the new museum opened in 2018 as one of the projects of Valletta's title of European Capital of Culture.

-The museum saw 30,000 patrons every day in 2012 and the relocation aim to increase the number of visitors.
+The museum welcomed 30,000 patrons in 2012, and the relocation aimed to increase the number of visitors.